MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/parquet.md

 ## Known issues and limitations

-The Power Query Parquet connector only supports reading files from the local filesystem and Azure Data Lake Storage Gen2.
+The Power Query Parquet connector only supports reading files from the local filesystem, Azure Blob Storage, and Azure Data Lake Storage Gen2.

 It might be possible to read small files from other sources using the [Binary.Buffer](/powerquery-m/binary-buffer) function to buffer the file in memory.
 However, if the file is too large you're likely to get the following error: